An Interactive Tool to Help Students Avoid Plagiarism

 - Have I worked alone or in a team?

-- Objective: recognizing team worked and shared responsibilities
+- Objective: recognizing team work and shared responsibilities

 Placing Students Center